 Backflow Prevention on Public Water Systems

-What is it and why is it important?
-Should we care?
+What is it, why is it important, & should we care?

-So?
-If water were to flow out of your house, plumbing fixtures that normally rely on positive pressure, such as water heaters, boilers, etc., would be under negative pressure and could be damaged.
-In addition, contaminated water in your system, especially where there are pools or hot tubs with chemicals involved, would be pulled back into the main system and contaminate everyone’s water.
+So, if water were to flow out of your house, plumbing fixtures that normally rely on positive pressure, such as water heaters, boilers, etc., would be under negative pressure and could be damaged.
+Also, contaminated water in your system, especially pools or hot tubs with chemicals involved, would be pulled back into the main system and contaminate everyone’s water.